Cybersecurity BS

 Curricular Structure

-The Cybersecurity degree requires similar science and math courses as Computer Engineering (CpE) and Computer Science (CS) and, to a lesser extent, Information Systems in the Business School (IS).
-Students should be able to transfer easily between Cybersecurity, CpE, CS and IT within the first two years of their studies as they refine their interests and understanding of the technical computer field.
-Cybersecurity rests on a foundation of Math and Science and thus includes classic courses in hardware architecture and computing (IT&C 124, IT&C 252, CS 142, CS 235, CS 236), Math (Math 112, Stats 201) and science (Physics 121) etc. In line with Schools of Technology nationwide, there is a strong emphasis on experiential learning and integration of technology within the curriculum.
+The Cybersecurity degree shares foundational courses with Computer Engineering (CpE) and Computer Science (CS) (ECEN 191, ECEN 192, ECEN 224/225, CS 111, CS 235, CS 236).
+This allows students to transfer between programs during the first two years of their studies as they refine their interets and understanding of computing disciplines.
+Cybersecurity rests on a foundation of Math and Science and thus includes classic courses in Math (Math 112, Stats 201, MATH 312/315) and Science (Physics 121).
+Core cybersecurity concepts and principles are covered throughout the curriculum and in all years of the program (e.g., CYBER 110, CYBER 266, CYBER 366, CYBER 467).
+The curriculum requires exposure to many areas of computing in which cybersecurity concepts are embedded (e.g., web systems, networking, operatingn systems, databases).
+It also provides a wide range of electives from across computing disciplines including courses on encryption (MATH 485), wireless networking (EC EN 526), machine learning (EC EN 471), blockchain (CS 466), and within the CYBER progam (e.g., cloud architecture and security, advanced networking, systems administration, usable & secure design).
+In line with Cybersecurity programs across the nation, there is a strong emphasis on experiential learning within the curriculum.
 This is reflected in the emphasis on lab-work and projects in major courses.
-All technical courses in the major include substantial lab and project requirements and the capstone experience for undergraduate students is a two-semester project class where the students work in assigned teams to propose, design, build, manage, complete and report on a significant project in the Cybersecurity field.
+All technical courses in the major include substantial lab and project requirements and the capstone experience for undergraduate students is a two-semester project class where the students work in assigned teams to design, build, manage, complete and report on a significant project with a Cybersecurity component.
 Additionally, 200 hours of work in the area of Cybersecurity are required prior to graduation.

-The graduate program consists of a thesis-based MS degree.
-Currently graduate enrollment is very strong and students complete a variety of projects/theses in Cybersecurity-related research and application.
+The graduate program consists of a thesis-based MS degree requiring 30 credits of relevant courseework.
+Currently graduate enrollment is strong and students complete a variety of activities related to Cybersecurity-related research and application.

 Learning Outcomes